jeremia49/fau-flask-server/README.md

-# Emotion Detection using FAU (Facial Action Unit)
+# Flask Server for Emotion Detection using Py-Feat